jasp-stats/jasp-desktop/Docs/development/translate.md

 ### 5. Tasks for a translator of JASP.
-As described above, most user interfaces, messages and errors shown by JASP are contained in (at the moment 3) .po files.
-At the moment of writing, the help and other text files, such as some of the json  files, are not included in the translation package, but the are planned to be translated in a future release.
+As described above, most user interfaces, messages and errors shown by JASP are contained in (at the moment three) .po files.
+At the time of writing, help files and other text files, such as some of the json files, are not included in the translation package, but the are planned to be translated in a future release.
 In the next sections 'xx' stands for the unique two-letter code of the language (e.g., nl for Dutch), see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes for the complete list.

 #### *Location of the .po files*
 Translaters familiar with github:<br> could clone or fork the jasp-desktop repository and will find then<br>